flexbox/contextAPI-exercise/README.md

 export default Dashboard
 ```

-- Go to ProtectedRoute and implement the missing code
+- Go to ProtectedRoute.js and implement the missing code

-- In App.js add your ProtectedRoute and use it on line 18
+- In App.js add your ProtectedRoute and use it on line 18, you'll need to also add a Switch for react router if you haven't already done so, if you'd like a hint, you can have a look at the branch "sol-final2"